And-smile/router-wearedevelopers/README.md

 # router-wearedevelopers
-Router example for WeAreDevelopers conference presentation
+Router example for WeAreDevelopers conference workshop "Splitting the monolith with zero downtime"

 ### Description
 The project shows 4 different approaches of routing traffic to newly extracted service.